adomi-io/odoo/README.md

-This is an Odoo Docker container that is made for developers or infrastructure teams who are looking to launch Odoo into the cloud, companies who want a reliable and open build process, or startups looking to offer Odoo as part of a SaaS or IaaS offering.
+This is an Odoo Docker container that is made for developers or infrastructure teams who are looking to launch Odoo into the cloud, companies who want a reliable and open build process, or startups looking to offer Odoo as part of a SaaS or IaaS product.

-Odoo Configuration is generated through environment variables, making it simple to customize your setup without modifying your base image, automate deployments, and scale your Odoo instances effortlessly.
+Odoo configuration is generated through environment variables, making it simple to customize your setup without modifying your base image, automate deployments, and scale your Odoo instances effortlessly.